horner/mcp-postmessage/src/protocol/README.md

 export interface SetupHandshakeReplyMessage {
   type: 'MCP_SETUP_HANDSHAKE_REPLY';

   /**
-   * Protocol version the client supports - allows for version negotiation
-   * The server can reject if incompatible
+   * The agreed-upon protocol version chosen by the outer frame,
+   * which must fall within [minProtocolVersion, maxProtocolVersion].
+   * Must be a valid semantic version string.
    */
-  protocolVersion: '1.0';
+  protocolVersion: string;

   /**
    * Unique identifier for this connection instance.